 Using Continuous Emissions Monitoring (CEMS) data from the EPA, we can approximate carbon dioxide emissions for each fuel type in each state in New England.
 It is important to note that not all power plants have available CEMS data and the sample below uses a relationship between electricity generation data and carbon dioxide emissions to approximate total carbon emissions.
 New England states will need to retire all-natural gas generation to work towards their 2050 goals, but even retiring 100% of their fossil power generation fleet will not be sufficient to hit their goals.

 In addition to retiring hydrocarbon generation, New England will need to focus on reducing emissions from transportation, improving energy efficiency, and reducing regional demand.
 In 2017, carbon dioxide emissions in New England from the transportation sector were over three times larger than emissions from the electricity sector.
 The transportation sector is a key focus of many of the states’ mandates and goals.
-By setting goals to reduce emissions well below 1990 levels, New England states have set themselves on a trajectory to completely move away from not only natural gas generation, but all non-renewable fuels.
+By setting goals to reduce emissions well below 1990 levels, New England states have set themselves on a trajectory to completely move away from not only natural gas generation but for all non-renewable fuels.
 Though increasing natural gas generation may not be the path for New England to reduce its carbon emissions, coal-generation weighted regions like the Midwest may still greatly benefit from coal-to-gas switching.
 What is the role of natural gas in the generation mix across the US as renewables build-out continues, and what will its role be in the future?
 Email firstname.lastname@example.org to request more information about our forthcoming Gas-Renewables Outlook.